Bromo Tengger Semeru National Park: Montane zone (1,500–2,440 m)

 Plant life is greatly reduced in this area.
 Most of the species that grow in this area are pioneer species.
 There are also some wooden plants such as cemara (Casuarina junghuhniana), mentinggi gunung (Vaccinium varingifolium), kemlandingan gunung (Albizia lophantha), acacia bark (Acacia decurrens) and bottom plants such as Javanese edelweiss or senduro (Anaphalis longifongila and Anaphalis javanica), Imperata cylindrica, Pteris sp., Themeda sp. and Centella asiatica.

 The Tengger Sand Sea in Tengger Caldera is a special ecosystem.
 The area is covered in volcanic sedimentation of sand from Mount Bromo activities.
 The resulting area is believed to be the only known desert-like area in Indonesia.
 The Tengger Sand Sea has been protected since 1919.

 Subalpine zone (above 2,400 m)

+The steps leading to the rim of Mount Bromo's crater are clearly visible; below them lies the Pura Luhur Poten Bromo temple, shrouded in mist.

 The flora that cover this area are mentinggi gunung (Vaccinium varingifolium) and cemara (Casuarina junghuhniana).
 Kemlandingan gunung (Albizia lophantha) and Javanese edelweiss can also be found growing in this zone.

 On Mount Semeru, there is no plant life above the altitude of 3,100 m.
 This zone is covered in loose sandstones.

 Flora and fauna

-Some endangered flora are protected in this park, such as Fagaceae, Moraceae, Sterculiaceae, Casuarina junghuhniana, Javanese edelweiss, and about 200 species of endemic orchids.
+Some endangered flora are protected in this park, such as Fagaceae, Moraceae, Sterculiaceae, Casuarina junghuhniana, Javanese edelweiss, and about 200 species of endemic orchids.There is a relatively small diversity of fauna in the Bromo Tengger Semeru National Park.
+There are about 137 species of birds, 22 species of mammals and 4 species of reptiles protected in the national park.
+Examples are besra, green peafowl, Javan rusa, Sumatran dhole, crab-eating macaque, marbled cat and Javan leopard.